New Update!

 Bottom-of-funnel marketing tactics are critical for increasing conversions and driving revenue.
 Here are five main tactics that businesses can use to effectively engage potential customers in the BOF stage:

-• Customer reviews and testimonials: Customer reviews have been shown to increase conversions in the BOF stage.
-Showcasing positive reviews and testimonials from satisfied customers helps businesses build trust and credibility with potential customers and drive them towards a purchase.
+Studies show that customer reviews increase conversions.
+Showcasing positive reviews and testimonials from satisfied customers helps businesses build trust and credibility.
+This is an essential component to drive them towards a purchase.

 Bottom-of-the-Funnel Content Ideas